Varna (Hinduism): Varna and jāti

 The terms varna (theoretical classification based on occupation) and jāti (caste) are two distinct concepts.
 Jāti (community) refers to the thousands of endogamous groups prevalent across the subcontinent.
 A jati may be divided into exogamous groups based on the same gotras.
 The classical authors scarcely speak of anything other than the varnas; even Indologists sometimes confuse the two.

+Hierarchical order

+Hindu texts claim Brahmins are supreme in Varnas hierarchical order, while opposite to Hindu tradition Jain and Buddhist texts assert Kshatriyas hold the highest status.
+During the Buddha period, Kshatriyas elevated themselves as the first Varna.
+Buddhist literature includes stories reflecting this belief, King Arindama called a priest son a man of low birth (hīnajacca), and the King of Kosala used a screen while speaking to his Brahmin employee to avoid seeing their face.
+Similarly, the Sakyas laughed at a Brahmin who entered their Mote Hall, pushed him back with a finger, and did not offer him a seat.